 1. Ludwig Wittgenstein was born into a very wealthy Viennese family and grew up in a house where composers Johannes Brahms, Richard Strauss, and Gustav Mahler were frequent visitors.

-2. Not surprisingly, as a child, he studied music but went on to focus on mechanical engineering at Berlin’s Hochschule.
+2. Not surprisingly, as a child he studied music and learned to whistle entire concertos.
+But he went on to focus on mechanical engineering at Berlin’s Technische Hochschule.

-3. He eventually moved to England, where he did experimental work in aeronautics and later became a research student in engineering at the University of Manchester.
+3. He eventually moved to England, where he did experimental work in aeronautics as a research student in engineering at the University of Manchester.

 4. While in England, Wittgenstein became fascinated with Bertrand Russell’s Principles of Mathematics and developed an interest in the foundation of mathematics.
 He enrolled at Trinity College, Cambridge, where Russell lectured.